buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

-You made it!
+### 👋 Welcome

+You've made it — hell yeah!
 Welcome :).

-My name is Farza and I'll be your instructor.
-If you ever need any help, just head to #course-chat in Discord which you get access to once you connect your Discord.
-That's where all your fellow classmates will be so don't forget to join that!

-If you **don't** have access to #course-chat and already linked your Discord, join the Discord [here](https://discord.gg/mXDqs6Ubcc), and @farza in #general I'll help you get access to the right channels!
+My name is Farza and I’ll be your instructor.
+This project is for devs that want to get more into crypto tech.
+All you really need to know going into this: some terminal skills, some javascript, some react.js.
+You'll pick up the rest along the way.

+Few action items for you before moving on:

+1. **Connect your Discord in the course dashboard.** All the good stuff is going to be happening in a secret category in the Discord called "#nft-course-chat" that you'll only have access to if you connect your Discord.
+2. **Connect your Ethereum wallet in the course dashboard.** If you don't have a wallet that can interact with dApps, you can just install Metamask for free right now.
+Without a wallet, you can't do the project!
+3. **Be sure to attend the kick-off**.
+If you miss it, no worries.
+It's not required!
+You'll get an email with the recording.
+I'll also post the recording in the Discord.

 **🚀 This is going to be awesome**
 ----------------------------------